Anu Malik: 1975–1984: Early years

-Malik began getting more recognition and more work after his success in 1984 as he got more soundtracks throughout the mid-1980s but was unable to find a footing in Bollywood due to the rule of Bappi Lahiri, R.D.
-Burman, Kalyanji-Anandji and Laxmikant-Pyarelal at the time.
-Malik got his first mainstream breakthrough in 1985 with Manmohan Desai's film Mard which got Malik noticed in Bollywood for the first time.
+During his struggle phase, Malik composed his first Indipop album Jadoo (1985) featuring the vocals of playback singer Alisha Chinai as her first private album.
+Later that year, Malik got his first mainstream breakthrough with Manmohan Desai's film Mard, which got Malik noticed in Bollywood for the first time.
 Malik introduced playback singer Mohammad Aziz in Mard and Aziz frequently collaborated with Malik in his various soundtracks.
+As a result, Malik received more offers to compose songs for films.
 During this phase, his song "Apno Me Mai Begana" from Begaana became a hit and gained a cult following.
-In 1987, Malik began playback singing while recording a song "Julie Julie" for Jeete Hain Shaan Se when Kishore Kumar did not show up for recording the song.
-Kumar's son Amit Kumar was then called on for the song but he did not arrive as well and then the film's lead actor Mithun Chakraborty recommended Malik to sing the song.
+In 1987, Malik began full-time playback singing while recording a song "Julie Julie" for Jeete Hain Shaan Se when Kishore Kumar did not show up for recording the song.
+Kumar's son Amit Kumar was then called for the song but he did not arrive as well and then the film's lead actor Mithun Chakraborty recommended Malik to sing the song.
 He recorded two more songs for the soundtrack, "Salaam Seth Salaam Seth" and "Rab Roothe Roothe".
 This soundtrack also marked the first time that he collaborated with Kumar Sanu to record a version of "Julie Julie" with Kavita Krishnamurthy which was not included in the film.
 However, it would lead to several collaborations with Sanu in the future.
 "Julie Julie" became a huge hit and the film emerged as a major success at the box office.

 He had many soundtracks throughout the following years without much success.
 He earned acclaim for his music in Awaargi (1990) which featured the famous ghazal "Chamakte Chand Ko Toota Hua" sung by Ghulam Ali.
 Malik originally composed music in the same style as other music composers during the 1970s and 1980s.

 However, in 1990, Malik began changing his music style on the recommendation of Anuradha Paudwal which would become his trademark style.
 Early songs in that trademark style included "Maa Hi Mandir" by Mohammad Aziz and the hit song "Aaine Ke Sau Tukde" by Kumar Sanu from Maa (1991), "Hum Nahin To Tum Nahin" and "Teri Zulfein Shaam Si Roshan" from Ramgarh Ke Sholay (1991), "Jaanam Jaanam Jaanam" from Virodhi (1992) and "Choone Se Tere" from Dil Ne Ikraar Kiya (1992).
 Other hit songs during that period included "Dil Diwane Ka Dola Dildaar Ke Liye" from Tahalka (1992) and "Is Pyar Se Meri Taraf Na Dekho" from Chamatkar (1992).
 It was during this era that he also modified his name to Anu Malik.